terra-campaigns/arrival/campaign/arrival/factions/_factionGame.md

 - Kiranu arrive in Melister on 3877.7C7
 	- **The alliance of Nurderad, Katho and Kiranu lost to D'Elsin in the south.
 The surviving army is now helping the dwarves of Kiranu to migrate north, giving up the last southern civilisation.
 300 miles to Melister first (at 10 miles per day).
 Then to Glasrath.
 2 weeks to prepare departure.
 5 weeks traveling. (meta-gaming: 2nd milestone of the campaign - out of 8)**
 - 3877.7B -> Miraak, Kethra, Werebear and Nurderad Outcast face Ghuse.
-- 3877.7C - Ushulx arrives in Glasrath
+- 3877.7C - Ushulx arrives in Glasrath, after that Avryndt will come and visit the Temple of Remains
 - Uncreated creatures start to pop from fractures

 ### 3877.6F1